suse-edge/edge-image-builder/README.md

 EIB runs as a container.
 Some form of container runtime is needed, such as [Podman](https://podman.io/).

-The latest version of EIB (1.2.1) can be downloaded from the Open Build Service using the following command:
+The latest version of EIB (1.2.1) can be downloaded from the official OCI registry using the following command:

 ```bash
 podman pull registry.suse.com/edge/3.3/edge-image-builder:1.2.1